-Central occupies a modern building in a quiet street in the Miraflores district of Lima, a few minutes’ walk from the seafront.
+Central occupies a modern building in a quiet street in the Barranco district of Lima, a few minutes’ walk from the seafront.
 It even has its own rooftop garden for herbs and spices.

 It is from here that Virgilio leads the Mater Iniciativa, with a team of researchers travelling around Peru collecting from the country’s ecosystems, among the most diverse in the world.
 “The actions of Mater influence the soul of Central,” I read.
 This is an initiative that is not just culinary but also anthropological.

 The passion at Central – and it breathes passion – is not just about the food and the produce; it’s also about getting every detail right … the service, the colours, the design, the stories, the music, the note of fun.
 Even the water is not left to chance: it is bottled on-site, filtered, ozonated and purified using reverse osmosis.